meyerlouis/meyerlouis.github.io/blog.md

 layout: default
 title: Blog
 ---

-Here are some articles I wrote.
+Here are some <a href="/misc/" style="color:inherit; text-decoration:none;">articles I wrote</a>.
 I wrote them for myself, as I find these subjects interesting.
 They also tend to come up in interviews for ML / quant positions, so now I can access my notes online from my phone, while waiting for my interviews at the onsites.

 Feel free to send me an email if you believe I made a mistake or have omitted any important details.